 Rumours abound that the government would like to cut pensions tax relief to meet the costs of building back better post-pandemic in lots of areas, including social care.

-At its annual conference this week, a Pensions and Lifetime Savings Association (PLSA) panel looked at different ways the government might raise £5bn a year from pensions and the consequences these reforms might have on pension saving.
+At its annual conference on 13 October, a Pensions and Lifetime Savings Association (PLSA) panel looked at different ways the government might raise £5bn a year from pensions and the consequences these reforms might have on pension saving.

 PLSA policy board member and Lane Clark and Peacock (LCP) head of defined contribution (DC) Laura Myers said any of the main reforms currently touted (see below) would be "hard options" - with none meeting all of the PLSA's Five Principles for Pensions Taxation.